PeneCorp/PeneToken/README.md

 # PeneToken

+PeneToken is a MEME Token BEP-20, which wants to become the king of MEMEs, we try to improve daily and we want to grow.

-Pene Token Now available in BSC: https://bscscan.com/token/0xa74649a7abc253ef3eab251594b1167e57bee3e1
+Pene Token BEP-20 Now available in BSC: https://bscscan.com/token/0xa74649a7abc253ef3eab251594b1167e57bee3e1

 Contract: 0xa74649a7abc253ef3eab251594b1167e57bee3e1